dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 data = histdatacom(options)
 ```

+Set `options.sidecar_start = False` when an API caller should require a
+pre-started sidecar instead of starting one.
+Set `options.use_sidecar = False`
+only for explicit foreground compatibility runs.

 When `sidecar_wait_result` is `True`, API calls with `api_return_type` return
 the requested `polars`, `pandas`, or `arrow` object by materializing completed